Evaristo-Paulo/Sequele-business---Barraquinha-online/README.md

 - HTML5.
 - CSS3

-# Version.
+# Version
 Version __1.0.0__

 # Author
 [Evaristo Paulo](https://www.facebook.com/evaristodomingospaulo.evaristo)

 # Thank
-I want thank, mainly, those who have been making youtube videos, course or playlist, whatever you want to call it.
+I want to thank, mainly, those who have been making youtube videos, course or playlist, whatever you want to call it.
 I think you guys don't know how many people you've been helped.<br/>
 You guys have my respect.<br/>

-I salute you guys!<br/>
+I SALUTE you guys!<br/>